BPM → Pitch (Semitone) Calculator

 Pitch Shift (in semitones) = 12 × log₂(Target BPM / Original BPM)

 This means doubling your BPM raises the pitch by one octave (+12 semitones).
-The calculator uses this formula instantly — saving you from manual math and ensuring accuracy every time.
+The calculator uses this formula instantly saving you from manual math and ensuring accuracy every time.
+For timing precision, you can also convert BPM to milliseconds.

 Common Questions About BPM & Pitch

 Many creators ask: Is 70 BPM too slow?
 Not necessarily — 70 BPM works great for ballads or chill-hop.
 Is 120 BPM fast?
 It’s actually one of the most common tempos for dance music.
-Understanding these nuances helps you make better mixing decisions.
+For deeper understanding, see BPM vs tempo vs time signature.

 Quick Reference Tempos